Algorithms for optimized maximum entropy and diagnostic tools for analytic continuation: Benchmarks, applications, and diagnostic tools for accuracy

 The standard deviation of the central peak is equal to the temperature $T=0.002$, putting the magnitude of the first Matsubara frequency $\pi T$ outside its frequency range.
 This might seem to make the analytic continuation difficult for that part of the spectrum since essentially only information on the moments of that peak is contained in the Matsubara Green function.
-The central peak is nevertheless very well reproduced, as shown on figure \ref{fig:example_2}(b).
-It converges for a value of $\alpha$ only slightly lower than the two broad peaks, as shown on figure \ref{fig:example_2}(d).
-This is analog to what is observed in the example of figure \ref{fig:example_1}.
+The central peak is nevertheless very well reproduced, as shown in Fig. \ref{fig:example_2}(b).
+It converges for a value of $\alpha$ only slightly lower than the two broad peaks, as shown in Fig. \ref{fig:example_2}(d).
+This is analog to what is observed in the example of Fig. \ref{fig:example_1}.

-The temperature in the example of figure \ref{fig:example_2} is very small compared to the total width of the spectrum, therefore the number of Matsubara frequencies that are within the spectral range, and which have to be taken into account, is large.
-If all the frequencies below the onset frequency of asymptotic behavior $\omega_{as}$ were used, the computation time would be quite high since the minimization of $Q$ scales as $O(N_{\omega_n}^2N_\omega)$ if $N_{\omega_n}<N_{\omega}$, or $O(N_{\omega_n}N_\omega^2)$ if $N_{\omega_n}>N_{\omega}$ (see appendix \ref{sec:minimize_Q}).
-However, although the whole frequency range below $\omega_{as}$ contains relevant information on the spectrum, using all the Matsubara frequencies in that range is not necessary (see section \ref{eq:grids}).
-In that example, the spectrum was obtained with high accuracy using a non-uniform Matsubara grid, of the type described in appendix \ref{sec:non_uniform_Matsubara_grid_def}, which contains 321 frequencies instead of about 1000 below $\omega_{as}$.
+The temperature in the example of Fig. \ref{fig:example_2} is very small compared to the total width of the spectrum, therefore the number of Matsubara frequencies that are within the spectral range, and which have to be taken into account, is large.
+If all the frequencies below the onset frequency of asymptotic behavior $\omega_{as}$ were used, the computation time would be quite high since the minimization of $Q$ scales as $O(N_{\omega_n}^2N_\omega)$ if $N_{\omega_n}<N_{\omega}$, or $O(N_{\omega_n}N_\omega^2)$ if $N_{\omega_n}>N_{\omega}$ (see Appendix \ref{sec:minimize_Q}).
+However, although the whole frequency range below $\omega_{as}$ contains relevant information on the spectrum, using all the Matsubara frequencies in that range is not necessary (see Sec. \ref{eq:grids}).
+In that example, the spectrum was obtained with high accuracy using a non-uniform Matsubara grid, of the type described in Appendix \ref{sec:non_uniform_Matsubara_grid_def}, which contains 321 frequencies instead of about 1000 below $\omega_{as}$.